-2018 is a big year for NASA anniversaries and we’d like for you to help us celebrate.
-NASA was created in 1958, the first manned lunar mission was in 1968, and the first elements of the International Space Station (ISS) were launched in 1998.
 The club stations at the various NASA centers and facilities plan to be on the air with special events to celebrate these milestones and some may be offering commemorative QSL cards.
 There will be a special certificate indicating how many centers you worked on various bands and modes that may be downloaded.
 QSL instructions are available on the QRZ.COM site for each individual club station.
-We plan to have a web-based system for you to check your points total and download a certificate at the end of the event in December 2018.
+We have a web-based system for you to check your points total and download a certificate at the end of the event in December 2022.
+Visit the Scores section for a link to that system.
 Points will be awarded for each center worked on each band and mode (phone, CW, digital).

 The NOTA 2022 event will run from April through December 2022.
 Note that any contact with a NASA club station during the full time frame will count toward your points total.